keboola/developers-docs/extend/component/ui-options/ui-examples/configuration-schema-examples.md

 {: .image-popup}
 ![dynamic selection](/extend/component/ui-options/ui-examples/dynamic_sel.gif)

-You can also react on multiple multiple array values or on multiple elements at the same time.:
+You can also react on multiple array values or on multiple elements at the same time.:

 ```json
 "options": {